-How Underwriters Qualify Income In Mortgage Process
+How Underwriters Qualify Income And Approve Mortgage Loans

 How Underwriters Qualify Income:

 - Typically, FHA defines stable income as income that has been received for at least 2 years and is likely to continue for at least 3 years.

 How Underwriters Qualify Income With Borrowers?

 - 2 Years Income Tax Returns